gregabbott/glon/README.md

           false
         ],
         "Null": null,
-        "Dates": {
+        "Dates": [
-          "Local": "2023-07-31T23:00:00.000Z",
+          "Local: 2023-08-01",
-          "Offset": "2001-02-03T01:05:06.000Z",
+          "Offset: 2001-02-03T04:05:06+03:00",
-          "ISO": "2022-08-21T12:10:00.000Z",
+          "ISO: 2022-08-21T12:10:00Z",
-          "And more": "See the GLON site."
+          "See the dates section for more."
-        },
+        ],
         "Not a Number": "NaN",
         "Infinity": "infinity"
       },
       "Specified Types": [
         "Each document may include a Type Block.",
-        "A Type Block sets value types for specific keys.", "The parser checks any map items with these keys.", "It accepts an item's value if it matches the wanted type.", "Otherwise, it converts an item's value to the wanted type.", "If it can't convert the value, it logs a message.", "See the Type Block section at the GLON site for more."
+        "A Type Block sets value types for specific keys.", "glon.to_js checks any map items with these keys.", "It accepts an item's value if it matches the wanted type.", "Otherwise, it converts an item's value to the wanted type.", "If it can't convert the value, it logs a message.", "See the Type Block section for more."
       ]
     },
     "Hooks": [
-      "You can configure the parser with custom functions.", "The parser sends relevant data to these functions as it runs.", "Your functions may act on and replace the data they receive.", "The parser has three hooks so you can target specific data.", "\"string_hook\" can process string values.",
+      "You can configure glon.to_js with custom functions.", "The parser sends relevant data to these functions as it runs.", "Your functions may act on and replace the data they receive.", "The parser has two hooks so you can target specific data.", "\"value_hook\" can process values.",
       "\"key_hook\" can process map item names.",
-      "\"when_key\" can process map item values, based on their name.", "For more information, see the hook sections at the GLON site."
+      "See the Hook sections for more."
     ],
     "Comments": {
       "Handling Comments": [
-        "The parser strips all comments from all data blocks."
+        "glon.to_js strips all comments from all data blocks."
       ],
       "Comment Types": {
         "Full Line Comments": [